20 Popular Christmas Foods in Australia

 What comes to mind when you think of Christmas?

 For many people, the thought of Christmas day will evoke images of glistening white snow, roaring log fires, and silly Christmas jumpers.
 For Australians, however, their winter wonderland tends to look somewhat different.
 Instead of winter walks, think summer beach trips.
-Instead of white sand, think white snow.
+Instead of white snow, think white sand.

 But have no fear, Mariah Carey still makes her annual appearance in the charts, crackers still get pulled, and you’ll still eat until you’re fit to explode.
 No, the blazing hot sun and 30-degree heat won’t stop Aussies from putting on a good feast!